trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>How does the OOM killer decide which process to kill first?
 How to control this?</b></summary><br>

-Major distribution kernels set the default value of <code>/proc/sys/vm/overcommit_memory</code> to zero, which means that processes can request more memory than is currently free in the system.
+Major distribution kernels set the default value of `/proc/sys/vm/overcommit_memory` to zero, which means that processes can request more memory than is currently free in the system.

-If memory is exhaustively used up by processes, to the extent which can possibly threaten the stability of the system, then the <b>OOM killer</b> comes into the picture.
+If memory is exhaustively used up by processes, to the extent which can possibly threaten the stability of the system, then the **OOM killer** comes into the picture.

-NOTE: It is the task of the OOM Killer to continue killing processes until enough memory is freed for the smooth functioning of the rest of the process that the Kernel is attempting to run.
+NOTE: It is the task of the **OOM Killer** to continue killing processes until enough memory is freed for the smooth functioning of the rest of the process that the Kernel is attempting to run.

-The OOM Killer has to select the best process(es) to kill.
+The **OOM Killer** has to select the best process(es) to kill.
 Best here refers to that process which will free up the maximum memory upon killing and is also the least important to the system.

 The primary goal is to kill the least number of processes that minimizes the damage done and at the same time maximizing the amount of memory freed.

-To facilitate this, the kernel maintains an <code>oom_score</code> for each of the processes.
-You can see the oom_score of each of the processes in the /proc filesystem under the pid directory.
+To facilitate this, the kernel maintains an `oom_score` for each of the processes.
+You can see the oom_score of each of the processes in the `/proc` filesystem under the pid directory.

 ```bash
 cat /proc/10292/oom_score
 ```

-The higher the value of <code>oom_score</code> of any process, the higher is its likelihood of getting killed by the OOM Killer in an out-of-memory situation.
+The higher the value of `oom_score` of any process, the higher is its likelihood of getting killed by the **OOM Killer** in an out-of-memory situation.

-If you want to create a special control group containing the list of processes which should be the first to receive the OOM killer's attention, create a directory under <code>/mnt/oom-killer</code> to represent it:
+If you want to create a special control group containing the list of processes which should be the first to receive the **OOM killer's** attention, create a directory under `/mnt/oom-killer` to represent it:

 ```bash
 mkdir lambs
 ```

-Set <code>oom.priority</code> to a value high enough:
+Set `oom.priority` to a value high enough:

 ```bash
 echo 256 > /mnt/oom-killer/lambs/oom.priority
 ```

-<code>oom.priority</code> is a 64-bit unsigned integer, and can have a maximum value an nsigned 64-bit number can hold.
-While scanning for the process to be killed, the OOM-killer selects a process from the list of tasks with the highest <code>oom.priority</code> value.
+`oom.priority` is a 64-bit unsigned integer, and can have a maximum value an nsigned 64-bit number can hold.
+While scanning for the process to be killed, the **OOM-killer** selects a process from the list of tasks with the highest `oom.priority` value.

 Add the PID of the process to be added to the list of tasks: